dogweather/forkful/content/en/arduino/data-formats-and-serialization/working-with-yaml.md

   \ standard that can be used for configuration files, inter-program communication,\u2026"
 lastmod: '2024-03-13T22:45:00.339232-06:00'
 model: gpt-4-0125-preview
-summary: "YAML (YAML Ain't Markup Language) is a human-readable data serialization\
-  \ standard that can be used for configuration files, inter-program communication,\u2026"
+summary: YAML (YAML Ain't Markup Language) is a human-readable data serialization standard that can be used for configuration files, inter-program communication, and data storage.
 title: Working with YAML
 weight: 41
 ---